 Motorcycle accidents are typically caused by circumstances related to careless drivers more often than the riders themselves.
-Because motorcycles are less stable, less visible, and do not provide the same protection as an enclosed vehicle, motorcyclists are more likely to be injured or killed.
-In fact, motorcyclists were nearly 29 times more likely than passenger car occupants to die in a collision per vehicle miles traveled in 2019, according to the National Highway Traffic Safety Administration.
+As motorcycles are less stable, less visible, and do not provide the same protection as an enclosed vehicle, motorcyclists are more likely to be injured or killed.
+In fact, motorcyclists were nearly 28 times more likely than passenger car occupants to die in a collision per vehicle miles traveled and were five times more likely to be injured in 2023, according to the National Highway Traffic Safety Administration.

 When the acts of a careless driver cause serious injuries or even fatalities, the driver at fault must be held accountable.
-But after a crash, the victim often finds roadblocks preventing them from getting the compensation needed to recover.
-It is common for insurance companies to blame the motorcyclist for the accident, as insurance companies profit from paying as little as possible to motorcycle policyholders and victims.
+However, after a crash, victims often find obstacles preventing them from getting the compensation needed to recover.
+It is common for insurance companies to blame the motorcyclist for the accident, as these companies profit from paying as little as possible to motorcycle policyholders and victims.

 - Pain and suffering